Be the first to know

 - A preliminary scaffolding on which we can later build the final solution.

-Step 3: Follow-up Discussion
+Step 3: The Feedback & Discussion Follow-up

-Once the coding portion of the tech interview is finished, the researcher and the internal developer reconvene with the candidate for feedback and discussion.
+Once the coding portion of the technical interview is finished, the researcher and the internal developer reconvene with the candidate for feedback and discussion.
 Again, having the internal developer present for this part is also helpful.
 The researchers are rarely developers themselves, so it’s easy for them to miss a piece of information that could be useful.
 The developer also knows all the questions that their team might have about the tested product.
 If they hear anything useful when talking to the candidate, they can redirect the conversation to collect more data for the background team.

-Step 4: Rinse, Repeat, and Reap
+Step 4: Rinse, Repeat, and Reap the Learnings

-Each Candidate Lab we run consists of approximately five interviews – we try to do them one-after-another so that we gather quick feedback and start development the very next day.
-We discovered that doing this was more time-efficient than doing interview sessions here and there, stopping our work every time and taking pause to frequently discuss results from individual sessions.
+Each Candidate Lab we run consists of approximately five technical interviews – we try to do them one-after-another so that we gather quick feedback and start development the very next day.
+We discovered that doing this was more time-efficient than doing technical interview sessions here and there, stopping our work every time and taking pause to frequently discuss results from individual sessions.

 We wrap-up every Candidate Lab by analyzing the findings and categorizing them based on their significance.
 For instance, is it crucial for the feature’s performance?
 How long would it take to do implement?
 We’re always aiming for the low-hanging fruits.